peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

- example, the media type <code>text/plain; charset = utf-8</code> is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that the data uses UTF-8, a Unicode character encoding ("charset=utf-8").
+ example, the media type <code>text/plain; charset = utf-8</code> is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that the data uses UTF-8, a Unicode character encoding ("charset = utf-8").
 Other top-level types include "audio", "video", and "application".</p> <p>A media type is sometimes known as a "MIME type", for Multipurpose Internet Mail Extensions, the standard that introduced media types.</p> <p>This type is immutable, meaning its